 Omeka exhibits can help explore and illuminate varied or even disparate perspectives on significant and perhaps controversial topics.
 For example, Maggie Little and Randy Bass asked students in Bioethics and Moral Imagination to develop a site that could serve as an “impartial resource of civil discourse” about the Obama Administration’s mandate that insurance companies provide coverage for contraceptives.
 The students created an exhibit to understand the policy, explore the basis for objections, and articulate the range of views among Catholics.

 The Georgetown Library supports Omeka as a digital platform, in partnership with CNDLS.
-Check for upcoming workshops with the Gelardin New Media Center or reach out to the Digital Scholarship Librarian.
+Check for upcoming Library workshops or reach out to the Digital Scholarship Librarian.
 Omeka can be set up on a Georgetown Domains space.
 If you have any questions, contact CNDLS.
 For a consultation on teaching with Omeka, including best practices, please contact CNDLS.